 Why should you choose a career in web development?

+There would be a novice having this question of “Is web development a good career in future?”
+Let’s try to seek an answer for the same below.
 The web is going to get even bigger and better with time.
 Web developers will continue playing an important role.
 So having the skills to develop websites has several advantages.

 - Job flexibility: The job of a web developer is highly flexible.
 You are allowed to work the way you want to.
 If you are a team player, you can work full-time, or you can even go solo by working as a freelancer.
 If you are into something else and earn some passive income along with your primary job, you can work on a part-time basis as well.
 You are free to choose whatever suits you best!

-- It’s easy to begin: Even if you are not willing to be work with a company on a full-time basis, there is still plenty that you can do as a freelancer.
+- It’s easy to begin: Even if you are not willing to work with a company on a full-time basis, there is still plenty that you can do as a freelancer.
 All you need is the right skills.
 There are several online courses that provide you enough learning material and access to lectures and live learning sessions from industry experts.
 You can join one of these courses alongside your job.
 You can choose your own learning schedule and learn at your own pace.
 Look for courses or online learning platforms that provide placement assistance.

 - Web development is interesting and fun: Web developers love everything about their work.
 Web development is amongst those jobs that have a significantly higher job satisfaction rate.
 There are several reasons that web developers are so satisfied with their jobs – salary, work-life balance, and flexibility, to name a few.